jenna-jordan/jenna-jordan.github.io/_posts/2024-04-08-cob-reflection.md

 My desk/cubicle at City Hall, with my knitted snowman next to our "data engineering library"
 </div>

 Starting around December 2022, I started to think more seriously about how the data engineering team could start to use dbt.
-There were three main obstacles I had to overcome: (1) I had to show that dbt would provide a real value-add and would be worth the investment of time and resources so that it could evolve beyond a personal pet project into something the entire team could work on, (2) I needed to get all of the setup figured out so it would be as easy as possible for the second (and third, etc) engineer to start contributing to the project, and (3) I had to decide whether to make dbt fit the team's currect data warehouse architecture, or whether and how to redesign the data warehouse.
+There were three main obstacles I had to overcome: (1) I had to show that dbt would provide a real value-add and would be worth the investment of time and resources so that it could evolve beyond a personal pet project into something the entire team could work on, (2) I needed to get all of the setup figured out so it would be as easy as possible for the second (and third, etc) engineer to start contributing to the project, and (3) I had to decide whether to make dbt fit the team's current data warehouse architecture, or whether and how to redesign the data warehouse.

 I also had a couple of theories in how to overcome these obstacles: (1) the dbt-generated docs site with its clean documentation and pretty lineage graphs would be the biggest selling point of dbt, and (2) the easiest path in getting started would be to work outside of the existing data warehouse in a small seperate database using open data with a complex lineage graph.
 I also hadn't yet decided on the best path for obstacle #3, and pursuing a toy example that could demonstrate the power of the docs site would buy me some time to think through possible solutions.